-The Geopolitics, International Relations, and the Future of the Middle East course comprises 45 hours of instruction (3 credits).
 Upon completion of the course, students will be able to:

-- Identify historical and contemporary factors influencing International Relations, Politics, and future trends of the Middle East; - Summarize and synthesize the local, regional, and International-specific issues shaping the political map of the Middle East, regional and international relations, and the future of the Middle East; - Contrast Jordan's geopolitical status and stand, its international relations' philosophy, and Jordan's future to those in neighboring countries; - Formulate a clear conceptualization of the geopolitics, International Relations, and the future of the Middle East from hands-on experiential learning approach;
+- Identify historical and contemporary factors influencing international relations, politics, and future trends of the Middle East; - Synthesize the local, regional, and international-specific issues shaping the political map of the Middle East, regional and international relations, and the future of the Middle East. - Assess Turkey's current geopolitical role and in the Middle East and impact in shaping regional politics;

+- Compare and contrast Jordan and Turkey's 's roles and influences on regional geopolitics; - Formulate a clear conceptualization of the geopolitics, international relations, and the future of the Middle East from hands-on experiential learning approach.